adamefrazer/learning/README.md

 # 100daysofcode

+Day 21: (Nov 29th): totally redid my Rule 35 website.
+The basics are complete.
+Need to add a nav and some other items.
+I really like the layout much better and it is much more simple.
+I followed this tutorial: https://www.youtube.com/watch?v=XsEnj-1hG2o

 Day 20: (Nov 28th): read chapter 3 of Eloquent JavaScript and completed the first exercise.
 Learned about closures, writing functions that don't repeat themselves, recursion, and scoping.
 I thiiink I get it but I will definitely go back and review it all tomorrow night, reread it and complete the exercises then move on to chapter 4.

 Day 19: (Nov 27th): got through chapter 2 of Eloquent JavaScript with Tom's help.
 He helped me figure out the loop insinde a loop problem (#3).
 Just got back from Hawaii yesterday and didn't do any coding over the Thanksgiving break.
 I did listen to CodeNewbie podcasts and read a tad of Eloquent JavaScript chapter 3.
 It was all review but I'm sure once I get to the exercises they will be tough!